 We recognize the interlinks between causes and effects of poverty and the need to have an holistic approach to the problem of poverty.

 We also recognize the importance of listening to the local community’s opinion and priorities.
-All our actions are therefore agreed upon with the local school managers.
+All our actions are therefore agreed upon with the local communities and local school managers.

 BOKY MAMIKO'S HOLISTIC APPROACH